ldelossa/litee.nvim/README.md

 Jumping will set highlights in the source file, to clear these use ":CTClearHL".

+You can also jump to a split or new tab with ":CTJumpSplit", ":CTJumpVSplit", and ":CTJumpTab".

 ## Icons

 Nerd font icons along with Codicons are currently supported.